Fact check: Did Modi use email, digital camera in 1987

 New Delhi, May 13: Prime Minister Narendra Modi has provided more fodder to several users with his comments.
 After sharing his wisdom about his 'cloud suggestions on the Balakot air strike, a clip of him saying that he had used a digital camera in 1988 to click a colour photo of L K Advani is also being circulated.

-In an interview to News Nation, Modi Sais that around 1987-88 he had used the digital camera for the first time.
+In an interview to News Nation, Modi Says that around 1987-88 he had used the digital camera for the first time.
 Very few had email at that time.
 I had a digital camera and I took a photo of Advani and transmitted it to Delhi.
 Advanji was surprised and asked how did his colour photo appear today.

-The social media was however quick to point out that the the first digital camera was sold by Nikon in 2987 and commercial emails were introduced in 1990-95.
+The social media was however quick to point out that the first digital camera was sold by Nikon in 1987 and commercial emails were introduced in 1990-95.

 Modi's cloud comment and the radar theory explained